willnotwish/willnotwish.github.io/_posts/2016-11-01-inviting-users-to-register.md

 I have a `User` model, and a `Profile` model.
 I need the invitation code.
 What options do I have?

-I think I need an `Invitation` model.
+I need an `Invitation` model.
 It should have a unique `code`.
-This is the code I give to the user to enter when (correctly, immediately after) they register.
-It also needs a flag to say whether it's been used or not.
+This is what I give to the user to enter immediately after they register. the `Invitation` also needs a flag to say whether it's been used or not.
 (I could use a timestamp for that.)
 An invitation code cannot be used twice.
-I think it should have a `belongs_to` relationship with a `User`.
+I think an `Invitation` should `belongs_to` a `User`.
 When the user is set (*i.e.*, a foreign key exists) the invitation is said to be `accepted`.

 To keep things RESTful, I'll write an `InvitationAcceptance` model (not database backed, just ActiveModel compliant: it quacks like ActiveRecord) which encapsulates the `User` and the invitation code.
 I'll have a corresponding `InvitationAcceptanceController` which "saves" the `InvitationAcceptance` model by marking the invitation as accepted.